koonix/hand-sanitizer-pcb/README.md

 Schematics and PCB of an automatic hand sanitizer dispenser.

-The firmware for the microcontroller is in this repo: [Firmware_hand-sanitizer](https://github.com/soystemd/Firmware_hand-sanitizer)
+The firmware for the microcontroller is here: [hand-sanitizer-firmware](https://github.com/soystemd/hand-sanitizer-firmware)

 ![copper and schematics](plot/pcb.png)